 (b) Performance.
 Ecology will review readily available information when conducting a site hazard assessment and ranking.

 (c) Reliance on others.
-Ecology may rely on another government agency or a contractor to Ecology to perform a site hazard assessment and ranking on its behalf, provided:
+Ecology may rely on another government agency or a contractor to ecology to perform a site hazard assessment and ranking on its behalf, provided:

 (i) The agency or contractor is not suspected of having contributed to the release or threatened release; and